macoscope/GrandCentralBoard/TUTORIAL.md

 ```

-### 3. Widget subclass
+### 3. Widget Subclass

-The Widget subclass is a controller class that is configured with sources and the view that is later presented as dashboard widget.
+The Widget subclass is a controller class that is configured with sources and the view, and is later displayed as a dashboard widget.

 **/Widgets/Image/ImageWidget.swift**